wordswords/dotfiles/README.md

 directory and show which branches the Git repositories under the current directory are on.

-It is useful for getting a general overview of a complex codebase.
+It is useful for getting a general overview of a complex codebase and its current checkout state.

 ### `blameline`